Muhammad ibn Abd al-Wahhab: On women

 The legal writings of Ibn 'Abd al-Wahhab reflected a general concern of female welfare and justice.
 In line with this approach, Ibn 'Abd al-Wahhab denounced the practice of instant triple talaq, counting it as only a single talaq (regardless of the number of pronouncements).
 The outlawing of triple talaq is considered to be one of the most significant reforms across the Islamic World in the 20th and 21st centuries.
 Following a balanced approach in issues of gender, Ibn Abd al-Wahhab advocated moderation between men and women in social interactions as well as spirituality.
 According to Ibn Abd al-Wahhab, women has a place in society with both rights and responsibility, with the society being obliged to respect her status and protect her.
 He also condemned forced marriages and declared any marriage contracted without the consent of a woman (be it minor, virgin or non-virgin) to be "invalid".
-This too was a significant reform as well as a break from the four Sunni schools which allowed the wali (ward/guardian) to compel minor daughters into marriage without consent.
+This too was a significant reform as well as a break from the four Sunni schools which, according to some opinions, allowed the wali (ward/guardian) to compel minor daughters into marriage without consent.
 Ibn Abd al-Wahhab also stipulated the permission of the guardian as a condition in marriage (in line with traditional Hanbali, Shafi'i and Maliki schools).
 Nevertheless, as a practical jurist, Ibn Abd al-Wahhab allowed guardians to delegate the right to contract marriages to women herself, after which his permission cannot be denied.
 He also allowed women the right to stipulate favourable conditions for her in the marriage contract.
 Ibn Abd al-Wahhab also defended the woman's right to divorce through Khul' for various reasons, including in cases wherein she despised her husband.
 He also prohibited the killing of women, children and various non-combatants such as monks, elderly, blind, shaykhs, slaves and peasants in warfare.